Cornell Powell

-Cornell Powell (born October 30, 1997) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Clemson.
+Cornell Powell (born October 30, 1997) is an American professional football wide receiver.
+He played college football for the Clemson Tigers.
+Powell is the first player in history to win championships in the NCAA (2), UFL, and NFL (2).

-Early years
+Early life

 Powell attended JH Rose High School in Greenville, North Carolina.
 As a senior, he had 65 receptions for 1,557 yards and 38 total touchdowns.
 He committed to Clemson University to play college football.

 College career

 Powell spent 2016 to 2019 as a backup receiver.
 He took a redshirt in 2018 after playing in only four games.
-During those years, he totaled 40 receptions for 329 yards and three touchdowns.
-He became a starter for the first time his redshirt senior season in 2020.
+During his career, he totaled 40 receptions for 329 yards and three touchdowns.
+He became a starter for the first time in his redshirt senior season in 2020.
 He finished the season with 53 receptions for 882 yards and seven touchdowns.